MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/overview.md

 Arc resource bridge typically releases a new version on a monthly cadence, at the end of the month.
 Delays might occur that could push the release date further out.
 Regardless of when a new release comes out, if you are within n-3 supported versions, then your Arc resource bridge version is supported.
 To stay updated on releases, visit the [Arc resource bridge release notes](release-notes.md).
 To learn more about upgrade options, visit [Upgrade Arc resource bridge](upgrade.md).

-### Private Link Support
+### Private link support

-Arc resource bridge does not currently support private link.
+Arc resource bridge currently doesn't support private link.

 ## Next steps